A peek at Ecolab Inc. (ECL): Who has invested in It?

 Ecolab Inc. (ECL) Insider Activity

-A total of 61 insider transactions have happened at Ecolab Inc. (ECL) in the last six months, with sales accounting for 15 and purchases happening 46 times.
-The most recent transaction is an insider sale by Berger Larry L, the company’s EVP & CHIEF TECHNICAL OFFICER.
-SEC filings show that Berger Larry L sold 4,404 shares of the company’s common stock on Mar 03 at a price of $162.95 per share for a total of $0.72 million.
-Following the sale, the insider now owns 12442.0 shares.
+A total of 60 insider transactions have happened at Ecolab Inc. (ECL) in the last six months, with sales accounting for 15 and purchases happening 45 times.
+The most recent transaction is an insider sale by Beck Christophe, the company’s CHAIRMAN & CEO.
+SEC filings show that Beck Christophe sold 34,450 shares of the company’s common stock on May 05 at a price of $173.48 per share for a total of $5.98 million.
+Following the sale, the insider now owns 53043.0 shares.

-Ecolab Inc. disclosed in a document filed with the SEC on Nov 08 that MacLennan David (Director) bought a total of 800 shares of the company’s common stock.
-The trade occurred on Nov 08 and was made at $139.66 per share for $0.11 million.
-Following the transaction, the insider now directly holds 12597.0 shares of the ECL stock.
+Ecolab Inc. disclosed in a document filed with the SEC on Mar 03 that Berger Larry L (EVP & CHIEF TECHNICAL OFFICER) sold a total of 4,404 shares of the company’s common stock.
+The trade occurred on Mar 03 and was made at $162.95 per share for $0.72 million.
+Following the transaction, the insider now directly holds 12442.0 shares of the ECL stock.

 Ecolab Inc. (ECL): Who are the competitors?